 We book your hotels

-At your choice, the route notes can be in English, Italian, French or German and GPS maps
+The route notes can be in English, Italian, French, or German.
+All maps have GPS tracking.

 Day 1 – Arrival in Pesaro